 Keep in mind

-When our stomachs act up, we usually reach for the right thing: warmth.
-It not only soothes the gastrointestinal tract, but also has a relaxing effect on the muscles and our mind.
-No matter whether it’s in the form of a hot water bottle, a grain pillow, or a hot bath, heat is a quick, accessible, and efficient form of therapy for IBS.
+Heat not only soothes the gastrointestinal tract, but also has a relaxing effect on the muscles.
+No matter whether it’s in the form of a hot water bottle, hot herbal tea, a grain pillow, or a hot bath, heat is a quick, accessible, and efficient form of therapy for IBS.

 What home remedies help with diarrhea?

-Instead, you could use electrolyte solutions from the pharmacy.
+Replacing these electrolytes can be done by drinking electrolyte solutions from the pharmacy.
 In addition to conventional table salt (sodium chloride), they contain other electrolytes such as sodium citrate, potassium chloride, and the right amount of glucose.
-Electrolyte solutions can also be easily made from home remedies according to WHO recommendations.
+Electrolyte solutions can also be easily made at home according to World Health Organization (WHO) recommendations.

 - 3/4 teaspoons of cooking salt